 School of Pharmacy UNIVERSITY OF WISCONSIN - MADISON Financial Support Comparing Funding Offers Financial support is provided to all graduate students in Pharmaceutical Sciences through a combined mechanism of fellowships, research assistantships (RA), and teaching assistantships (TA).
 Some students may qualify for predoctoral campus-based traineeships on a variety of federally funded training grants.
 Funding packages for first-year graduate students in the Pharmaceutical Sciences PhD Program are provided by the School of Pharmacy (for the first academic year), and typically consist of a mixture of fellowship and/or TA support.
-In addition, first-year students receive a $1500 relocation allowance typically paid in October; this money may be spent at the student’s discretion.
+In addition, first-year students may receive a $1500 relocation allowance typically paid in October; this money may be spent at the student’s discretion.
 Beginning in the summer of the first graduate year, students are supported by their faculty advisor via RA appointments, or via a combination of RA and TA appointments.
 Some project assistantships are available in the school’s Analytical Instrumentation Center and in the Zeeh Pharmaceutical Experiment Station.
 All Pharmaceutical Sciences graduate students receive a stipend (the recommended level for graduate students in the division is $25,000 for 2017-18), full tuition remission (i.e. tuition is not the student’s responsibility), and low cost options for individual or family comprehensive health insurance, life insurance, and supplemental medical coverage.
-2017-18 Minimum Annual Stipend Level First Year Flexible Fund Award Value of 2017-18 Tuition (Fall/Spring/Summer) assumption for value provided is that of a non-Wisconsin resident Comprehensive Health Care (single student) Annual amount covered by the School of Pharmacy TOTAL Offer Value $25,000 $1,500 * $28,432 $5,205 $60,137 * direct student support Is Tuition Covered?
+2018-19 Minimum Annual Stipend Level First Year Flexible Fund Award Value of 2018-19 Tuition (Fall/Spring/Summer) assumption for value provided is that of a non-Wisconsin resident Comprehensive Health Care (single student) Annual amount covered by the School of Pharmacy TOTAL Offer Value $26,000 $1,500 * $28,486 $5,160 $61,146 * direct student support Is Tuition Covered?
 YES.
 Tuition is covered for every semester (fall/spring/summer) that you are enrolled throughout the duration of your PhD studies, as long as you remain in good academic standing and retain a faculty advisor.
 You are responsible for the payment of “segregated” university fees for fall and spring semesters unless you are on a fellowship.
 How much of the health insurance premium is covered?
-At UW-Madison, the monthly premium deduction for a graduate student is currently (2017) $45.50 for single coverage and $113.50 for family coverage (family being defined as two or more persons).
+At UW-Madison, the monthly premium deduction for a graduate student is currently (2018) $45.50 for single coverage and $113.50 for family coverage (family being defined as two or more persons).
 See http://www.ohr.wisc.edu/benefits/docs/new-employee-packet.pdf.
-The School of Pharmacy/Pharmaceutical Sciences faculty pick up approximately $434 of the premium monthly on the behalf of the employee, or about $5205 a year for single coverage.
+The School of Pharmacy/Pharmaceutical Sciences faculty pick up approximately $430 of the premium monthly on the behalf of the employee, or about $5205 a year for single coverage.
 What type of coverage is included with the health insurance?
 The State Group Health insurance plan provides comprehensive medical and prescription coverage; prescription drug benefits are administered by Navitus.
 The insurance plan also provides individuals with a choice to elect or decline uniform dental coverage.
 Uniform dental benefits allow you to see in-network dentists (Delta Dental) for diagnostic, preventative, and restorative services (such as fillings).
 A feature to note of uniform dental is the ability to receive two teeth cleanings annually at no additional cost.
 Uniform dental does not include coverage for major dental services, such as crowns, root canals, or implants.
 If you choose to decline uniform dental, your monthly premiums will be less than the amount quoted above (it would be $42.50 for single coverage and $105.50 for family coverage).
 For complete details on health insurance, see http://www.ohr.wisc.edu/benefits/docs/new-employee-packet.pdf.
 For a list of the HMOs available in Dane County (Madison WI and vicinity), see http://www.ohr.wisc.edu/benefits/health/#health-plans.
 For a list of all benefits available to graduate students, see http://www.ohr.wisc.edu/benefits/new-emp/grad.aspx#benefit-plan-information.
 What is the cost of living in Madison?
 Check out the website http://www.bestplaces.net/cost-of-living/ to compare Madison with other cities (a percentage is offered on the right side of the results illustrating the amount that one city is more expensive than another).
-For example, using the website on 9/29/16, reported that a salary of $30,000 in Madison would be equivalent to a salary of $41,668 in Boston (i.e. Boston is 39% more expensive than Madison).
-The site highlighted that the cost of housing is the biggest factor in the cost of living difference between the two cities, with Boston being 87% higher in housing costs.
-Ann Arbor, Michigan, yields $28,807 in this same example (i.e., equivalent to $30,000 in Madison), as Ann Arbor is evaluated as 4% less expensive than Madison.
+For example, using the website on 1/12/18, reported that a salary of $30,000 in Madison would be equivalent to a salary of $41,505 in Boston (i.e. Boston is 55% more expensive than Madison).
+The site highlighted that the cost of housing is the biggest factor in the cost of living difference between the two cities, with Boston being 131% higher in housing costs.
+Ann Arbor, Michigan, yields $33,476 in this same example (i.e., equivalent to $30,000 in Madison), as Ann Arbor is evaluated as 12% more expensive than Madison.